 A drug is defined by U.S. law as any substance (other than a food or device) intended for use in the diagnosis, cure, relief, treatment, or prevention of disease or intended to affect the structure or function of the body.
 (Oral contraceptives are an example of drugs that affect the function of the body rather than a disease.)
 This comprehensive definition of a drug, although important for legal purposes, is rather complex for everyday use.
 A simpler but workable definition of a drug is any chemical or biologic substance that affects the body and its processes.

 Some people incorrectly use the word drug to mean only a substance that produces a pleasurable sensation.
-Drug abuse—the excessive and persistent use of mind-altering substances without medical need—has accompanied the appropriate medical use of drugs throughout recorded history.
-Some drugs with potential for abuse have legitimate medical purposes, and others do not (see Overview of Substance-Related Disorders).
+The excessive and persistent use of mind-altering substances without medical need has accompanied the appropriate medical use of drugs throughout recorded history.
+Some of the drugs that fall into this category have legitimate medical purposes, and others do not (see Overview of Substance-Related Disorders Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more ).

-Dietary supplements (for example, medicinal herbs and nutraceuticals—see Overview of Medicinal Herbs and Nutraceuticals) are products intended to supplement the diet.
+Dietary supplements Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more (for example, medicinal herbs and nutraceuticals) are products intended to supplement the diet.
 These products may contain vitamins, amino acids, minerals, and herbs or other plant-derived material (botanicals).
-Because dietary supplements do not require FDA approval before marketing, they do not have to meet the same standards as drugs for safety and efficacy (see Drug Action: Potency, Efficacy, and Effectiveness).
+Because dietary supplements are not classified as drugs, they do not require FDA approval before marketing and do not have to meet the same standards as drugs for safety and efficacy Potency, Efficacy, and Effectiveness Drugs affect only the rate at which existing biologic functions proceed.
+(See also Definition of Drug Dynamics.)
+Drugs do not change the basic nature of these functions or create new functions... read more .
 Although these products are not classified as drugs, they can act in the same way as a drug does in the body and may cause health problems if not used correctly or if taken in large amounts.
 Because these products do not meet the FDA standards for safety and efficacy, they may not claim to treat specific medical conditions.

 Some knowledge of drug names can help in understanding drug product labels.
-Every drug has at least three names—a chemical name, a generic (nonproprietary or official) name, and a brand (proprietary or trademark) name (see What’s In a Name?).
+Every drug has at least three names—a chemical name, a generic (nonproprietary or official) name, and a brand (proprietary or trademark) name (see sidebar What's In a Name?
+What’s In a Name? ).

 The brand name is chosen by the pharmaceutical company that manufactures or distributes the drug.
 Patented drugs are usually sold under a brand name.
 Generic versions of brand-name drugs—manufactured after expiration of the pharmaceutical company's patent—may be sold under the generic name (for example, ibuprofen) or under the manufacturer's own brand name (for example, Advil).